 Users must be informed about how their data will be handled.
 Automatically saving partial submissions without notifying the user breaches GDPR's transparency requirements.

-[✔️ I agree to the partial saving of my responses]
+[✔️ I agree to the auto saving of my responses]

 💡 Best practices:

-Disable partial submissions if you’re embedding the form and not collecting consent.
+Disable autosave responses if you’re embedding the form and not collecting consent.

 Or, collect user consent before any data is saved using logic and consent checkboxes.